Charles Gayle

-Charles Gayle (born February 28, 1939) is an American free jazz musician.
-Initially known as a saxophonist who came to prominence in the 1990s after decades of obscurity, Gayle also performs as pianist, bass clarinetist, bassist, and percussionist.
+Charles Gayle (February 28, 1939 – September 7, 2023) was an American free jazz musician.
+Initially known as a saxophonist who came to prominence in the 1990s after decades of obscurity, Gayle also performed as pianist, bass clarinetist, bassist, and percussionist.

 Biography

-Charles Gayle was born in Buffalo, New York.
-Some of his history has been unclear due to his reluctance to talk about his life in interviews.
+Charles Gayle was born on February 28, 1939, in Buffalo, New York.
+Gayle was often reluctant to talk about himself during interview, so many details of his life are uncertain.
 He briefly taught music at the University at Buffalo before relocating to New York City during the early 1970s.

 Gayle was homeless for approximately twenty years, playing saxophone on street corners and subway platforms around New York City.
-He has described making a conscious decision to become homeless: "I had to shed my history, my life, everything had to stop right there, and if you live through this, good, and if you don't, you don't.
+He had described making a conscious decision to become homeless: "I had to shed my history, my life, everything had to stop right there, and if you live through this, good, and if you don't, you don't.
 I can't do the rent, the odd jobs, the little rooms, scratchin', and all that, no!"
 At the same time, this allowed Gayle to devote most of his time to playing music, although he often earned less than US$3 a day from busking:

 First of all, I played to play because I need to play.
 Second of all, the money, a dollar meant a lot to me at that time.
 Playing out there is obviously different than playing on a stage but that is so rich out there.
 It's such a whole 'nother world of playin'.
 I mean I used to walk from Times Square, for instance, all the way to Wall Street playin'.
 I could walk back and never stop playing.
 I didn't think about it as anything other than what it was.
 These were people and I wasn't overly concerned with what they thought.
 I was playing, I had to play.
 Also I had to eat some way and I'm not the type to put my hand out.
 I'd stand there playing with a coffee cup sometime and people would put money in my coffee [Laughs] and you don't get that on the stage.
 That's beautiful.